Opposition and misinformation about ENDA:

 ethnic class status with all the attendant entitlements."
 14

-Still again, ENDA would protect all employees no matter what their sexual orientation is: heterosexual, bisexual or homosexual.
+attraction, not sexual behavior.
+Still again, ENDA would protect all employees no matter what their sexual orientation: heterosexual, bisexual or homosexual.

-Also, religion can be considered a protected class based on behavior (baptism,
+Also, religion could be considered a protected class based on behavior (baptism,

 confirmation, going to religious services, praying, funeral service, etc.).
 If

-people are given rights because of their religion, it seems appropriate to give
+people are given rights because of their religion, it seems reasonable to give

 essay.
 The hyperlinks are not necessarily still active today.